brillout/awesome-angular-components/readme.md

 ###### Context Menu

- - [angular2-contextmenu](https://github.com/isaacplmann/angular2-contextmenu) - A context menu built with Angular 2 inspired by ui.bootstrap.contextMenu.
+ - [ngx-contextmenu](https://github.com/isaacplmann/ngx-contextmenu) - An Angular component to show a context menu on an arbitrary component

 ###### Time